Writer / Dr. Nicole Steber, Riley Hospital for Children Pediatric Hospitalist at IU Health West Hospital

 For the first four to six months, babies should only have breastmilk and/or formula.
 Drinking water or other fluids can lead to abnormal electrolyte levels and possibly seizures.
 After four to six months, it’s OK for babies to have soft table foods like avocados, cooked carrots, bananas and pureed baby foods.

 Babies explore their environment with all senses, including putting anything they can reach in their mouth.
 Make sure any small toys or objects such as pills, magnets or batteries are stored away securely.
 It’s important to always follow the age recommendation listed on your child’s toys.
+You may ask a toy store near you which toys are suitable for your child.

 Stay up to date with vaccinations.